Rehabilitation review and transfer

 Rehabilitation is a reiterative process and must include a review of the effects of any interventions.
-Furthermore, the rehabilitation team and the patient should always consider when a rehabilitation episode should end and what services or support they may need.
-Just as students in education eventually leave an educational environment, there comes the point when the rehabilitation patient must start to live outside a rehabilitation environment.
+Furthermore, the rehabilitation team and the patient should always consider when a rehabilitation episode should end and what services or support the patient may need.
+Just as students in education eventually leave an educational environment, there comes a point when the rehabilitation patient must start to live outside a rehabilitation environment.
 But, just as education often continues as a part of life in some form for many, further involvement of rehabilitation experts should remain an option after leaving.
 Full-time rehabilitation is a stage, and even within that stage, the person may move from one service to another just as students move from one school to another.
 (See discussion of analogy with education (here.)
 This page considers evaluating a patient’s progress and the decisions that you might consider making.
+You may also be interested in the evaluation page within the site’s syllabus section.

 Rehabilitation is a problem-solving process, and the complexity of many rehabilitation problems means that one cannot know that an intervention will be effective.
 Moreover, the process may last weeks, months or even years.
 Under these circumstances, a formal review of progress is essential to avoid wasting time and resources on ineffective or harmful interventions and to check whether the formulation and the plan remain correct or need adjustment.